Nationwide hunt for grandmother accused of killing her husband — and then her look-alike

 Breaking News Emails

-Riess, described as a five-foot-five, 165-pound woman with brown eyes and blonde hair, was already accused of killing her husband, David, in Minnesota last month — then going on the run across the country.
-Police say she eventually ended up in Ft.
-Myers, on Florida's Gulf Coast, where she found 59-year old Pamela Huchinson.
+Riess, described as a 5-foot-5, 165-pound woman with brown eyes and blonde hair, was already accused of fatally shooting her husband, David, in Minnesota last month — then going on the run across the country.
+Police say she eventually ended up in Fort Myers, in Lee County on Florida's Gulf Coast, where she found Pamela Hutchinson, 59.

-The two, seen together at a Ft.
-Myers Beach restaurant, became friends.
+The two, seen together at a Fort Myers Beach restaurant, became friends.

 "This stone-cold killer was smiling like anyone’s mother or grandmother when she approached our victim,” Marceno said.